 Battery capacity (Ampere-hour) ÷ Current Drain (Amps) = Battery Run Time (Hours)

 The charge time of a cell or battery pack depends on a number of different factors.
-A basic formula has been produced for you to calculate an estimate for the charge time of your battery:
+See our Battery Charging Guide for detailed information.

 It all depends on the particular chemistry of your battery.
 Lead Acid batteries should always be stored in a charged state and never be fully discharged regularly as this may cause damage and shorten the useful life of the battery.
 Nickel Metal Hydride and Nickel Cadmium use similar charging systems and it is generally considered that batteries should be fully discharged before they are charged again, they should however never be stored without any charge.
 It is recommended that around 30 – 40% charge is left in these batteries for storage and do not leave them unused for a long period of time.